IIIF/api/source/api/auth/0.9/index.md

 }
 ```

-### 2.1.4.
+### 2.1.5.
 Kiosk Interaction

 For the Kiosk interaction pattern, the value of the `@id` property is the URI of a service that _MUST_ set an access cookie and then immediately close its window or tab without user interaction.
 The interaction has the following steps:

 * There is no user interaction before opening the access cookie service URI, and therefore any of the `label`, `header`, `description` and `confirmLabel` properties are ignored if present.
-* The client _MUST_ immediately open the URI from `@id`.
+* The client _MUST_ immediately open the URI from `@id` with the added `origin` query parameter.
 This _SHOULD_ be done in a new window or tab.
 Browser security rules prevent the client from knowing what is happening in the new tab, therefore the client can only wait for and detect the closing of the opened window or tab or frame.
 * After the opened tab is closed, the client _MUST_ then use the related access token service, as described below.

 Non-user-driven clients simply access the URI from `@id` to obtain the access cookie, and then use the related access token service, as described below.